Meeting with the French Minister of Foreign Affairs, President Jokowi encourages the acceleration of CEPA Indonesia-EU - ExBulletin

 Meeting with the French Minister of Foreign Affairs, President Jokowi encourages the acceleration of CEPA Indonesia-EU

-During the meeting, President Jokowi shared five main points related to the relations between the two countries.

-“I want to get some messages across.
-First, I agree that we will improve communication next year.
-Indonesia will chair the G20 and France will chair the European Union, ”President Jokowi said.

-Second, during the French presidency of the European Union, Jokowi hopes that negotiations on a Comprehensive Economic Partnership Agreement (CEPA) between Indonesia and the European Union will accelerate and yield concrete results.
+Second, during the French presidency of the European Union, President Jokowi hopes that the negotiations on a Comprehensive Economic Partnership Agreement (CEPA) between Indonesia and the European Union will accelerate and yield concrete results.

-Thirdly, the president wants France to be Indonesia’s partner in the fight for open, fair and non-discriminatory trade.

-Read also : Jokowi does not count on Indonesia being sued by the WTO over nickel export ban

 Fourth, President Jokowi welcomes the increased partnership with the new dialogue mechanism, namely the 2 + 2 meeting (Minister of Foreign Affairs – Minister of Defense) between the two countries.